dekoza/mtgpl/RNA.rst

    Other creatures you control with flying get +0/+1.

+Summary Judgment
+   Summary Judgment deals 3 damage to target tapped creature.

+   Addendum — If you cast this spell during your main phase, it deals 5 damage to that creature instead.

+Syndicate Messenger
+   Flying

+   Afterlife 1 (When this creature dies, create a 1/1 white and black Spirit creature token with flying.)

+Tenth District Veteran
+   Vigilance

+   Whenever Tenth District Veteran attacks, untap another target creature you control.

 Tithe Taker
    During your turn, spells your opponents cast cost |mana_1| more to cast and abilities your opponents activate cost |mana_1| more to activate unless they're mana abilities.

    Afterlife 1 (When this creature dies, create a 1/1 white and black Spirit creature token with flying.)

+Twilight Panther
+   |mana_b|: Twilight Panther gains deathtouch until end of turn.

 Unbreakable Formation
    Creatures you control gain indestructible until end of turn.

    Addendum — If you cast this spell during your main phase, put a +1/+1 counter on each of those creatures, and they also gain vigilance until end of turn.

+Watchful Giant
+   When Watchful Giant enters the battlefield, create a 1/1 white Human creature token.

 Arrester's Admonition